-This initiative from the Center for Africana Studies and Culture (CASC) in the IU School of Liberal Arts in Indianapolis seeks to catalyze Africana Studies faculty academic research and instructional design capabilities to support communities in Black-centered with a relationship to the land, and bases inquiry around the root causes of displacement and dismemberment from traditions that sustained and guide Black people.
-Current projects include curriculum development around Black cultural ways of knowing and practicing with sustainability, which places the initiative in line with the Africana Studies discipline’s secondary empowerment mission.
+This initiative from the Center for Africana Studies and Culture (CASC) in the IU School of Liberal Arts in Indianapolis seeks to catalyze Africana Studies faculty academic research and instructional design capabilities to support communities with a relationship to land stewardship as it relates to food security and environmental awareness.

 CASC Food Security Partnerships include: